yellowdog/python-examples-templates/README.md

 ### Next Steps

 Once the steps above are completed, you'll be ready to experiment with the template solutions in this repository.

+## Installing the YellowDog Agent on Linux Instances

+The YellowDog Scheduler requires that instances must be running the YellowDog Agent in order to participate in Worker Pools.
+The [agent-installer](agent-installer) directory contains a generic installation script that can be used to create custom Linux images including the Agent, or which can be used to install the Agent dynamically when any Linux instance boots.